ROBESON PLANETARIUM and Science Center

 Write down student questions on 3x5 cards, or something like that.
 This way, I can answer student questions anonymously for those who are shy.

 Please fill out the survey.
-One lucky winner will receive a MOJO Jojo pop collectable toy
+One lucky winner will receive a MOJO Jojo pop collectible toy!

-These minerals are identified by their Fluorescence: In regular daylight the look drab and off-white.
+These minerals are identified by their Fluorescence: In regular daylight they look drab and off-white.

 The same minerals under SW UV light (~260 nm.)
 The bright green is a NC mineral, Hyalite Opal